 Perennials — Basic Maintenance

-- Division every 4 years may be needed to acquire the air movement needed around your plants to prevent disease.
-Overcrowding can cause the leaves of your perennials to stay wet and in turn cause leaf spot.
+- Division every 4 years may be needed to ensure air movement around your plants in order to prevent disease.
+Overcrowding can cause leaves to stay wet and in turn, develop spots.
 Division can also give new life to an older plant.
 One sign that division is needed is when a dead space develops in the center of the plant.

 - Weeding is ongoing throughout the season.
 More frequent weeding will be needed in late spring.
 Pre-emergent herbicides can be used in early spring to prevent weed germination.

 - Winter preparation is minimal in a perennial garden.
 Most perennials can be cut back to the ground in late fall.
 This will keep the garden clean and neat for winter.
 Perennials that give winter interest, such as ornamental grasses and coneflowers, should not be cut back until the new growth emerges in early spring.
 Woody perennials, such as butterfly bush and lavender, may leaf from old wood.
 Prune these in late spring once you can determine which branches survived the winter.
 Some tender perennials, like Coral Bells, benefit from a layer of mulch after the ground freezes to prevent winter damage.
 Mulch should be pulled away from the plant in early spring.

 Caring for plants can bring pleasure and joy into your life and beauty to your surroundings.
 Hinsdale Nurseries is pleased to offer fine plant material, expert installation, maintenance services, and knowledgeable advice.